microsoft/Azure-Analytics-and-AI-Engagement/build24/Readme-Shell.md

 ![query01.png](mediaNew/query01.png)

 >**Note:** If you see the error message saying, 'Something went wrong.', try refreshing the page and restart the task.
-Being in a shared environment, the service may be busy at times.
 - If Copilot needs additional context to understand your query, consider rephrasing the prompt to include more details

 >**Note:** The responses from Copilot may not match the ones in the screenshot but will provide a similar response.